Skip to content

 Before we dive in, let's clarify a few key terms.

-• Omnibox (or omnibar): The omnibox serves two functions: it's where you'd enter or view a site's web address, and it's where you can enter your search query (i.e., it can be used as a search engine).
+• Omnibox (or omnibar): The omnibox is where you can enter or view a site's web address.
+But you can also use it as a search engine by entering your search query in it.

 • Google Search bar: This is the box where you enter your search term.
 It can be found on Google's homepage or at the top of your Google Search results page.

-For the purposes of this article, I use the term "search bar" to mean both the omnibox and the Google Search bar since most of the tips can be performed in both places.
-If an action can only be performed in one location, I'll let you know.
+In this article, I use the term "search bar" to mean both the omnibox and the Google Search bar since most of the tips can be performed in both places.
+If an action can be performed in only one location, I'll let you know.

 1. Perform quick calculations

 I get a kick out of doing mental math when the equation is something straightforward like 18x2.
 But once we jump to three digits or start adding exponents, forget about it.
-Instead, I get Google to do the heavy lifting for me.
+Instead, I let Google play the role of mathematician.
 Here's how.

 Enter an equation into the search bar, and Google will display the answer in the search suggestions.